-- If you had a fast appeal to our plan at Level 1, you will automatically receive a fast appeal at Level 2.
-The review organization must give you an answer to your Level 2 Appeal within 72 hours of when it receives your appeal. - However, if your request is for a medical item or service and the Independent Review Organization needs to gather more information that may benefit you, it can take up to 14 more calendar days.
-The Independent Review Organization can't take extra time to make a decision if your request is for a Medicare Part B prescription drug.
+• For the "fast appeal," the review organization must give you an answer to your Level 2 appeal within 72 hours of when it receives your appeal.

+• However, if your request is for a medical item or service and the independent review organization needs to gather more information that may benefit you, it can take up to 14 more calendar days.
+The independent review organization can't take extra time to make a decision if your request is for a Medicare Part B prescription drug.